Tuttotorna/lon-mirror/README.md

 External fact/numeric checks → LCR (Logical Coherence Reduction)

-All lenses contribute to a single unified Ω-score, computed by OMNIA_TOTALE and extended via LCR for hallucination detection.
+Each lens contributes to a unified Ω-total score, computed by OMNIA_TOTALE and extended by LCR for hallucination detection.

-The project is part of MB-X.01, the research line of Massimiliano Brighindi, designed for AI-safety evaluation, reproducibility, and structural interpretability.
+This project is part of MB-X.01, the research line of Massimiliano Brighindi, designed for structural interpretability, reproducibility, and AI-safety evaluation.

 ---

 1. Features

+---

 1.1 Omniabase (BASE)

-Multi-base numerical structural analysis.
+Multi-base numerical structure analysis.

 Digit entropy across bases